 The tunnels and shafts dug to reach the layers of minerals created heaps of debris near the mine entrances.
 It is possible, to this day, to find a large variety of minerals quite easily.
 Despite the highly developed metallurgical techniques in the factories, the remnants of which are very well preserved in Lavrion , the Ancient Greeks could not take out all the silver from the ore and after smelting used to dump the slag into the sea.
 The sea water, which contained minerals penetrated into the slag for thousands of years and reacted with other trace elements.
 This chemical reaction resulted in the growth of perfect crystals of various minerals , some of which are very rare and exist only in Lavrion.
 In the winter, when the heavy seas deposit these crystals on the beaches, many collectors come to Lavrion to find them.

-The vehicles are E class Mercedes Taxis with a fluent speaker of English driver.
+We use German new brand car, with a fluent speaker of English driver.

 The drivers cannot enter archaeological sites or museums, this can only be done by accredited tour guides, therefore there is an extra charge for this service.